example42/example42.github.io/_drafts/2019-12-16-request-for-tinydata-part3.md

 ---
 layout: blog
-title: Puppet Tip 109 - Request for Tiny Data - Part 3
+title: Puppet Tip 109 - Request for Tiny Data - Part 3 - Managing additional repos
 ---

 Here is the is the third part of a blog serie on our Request for for Tiny Data.